Quantweb3-com/NexusTrader/docs/source/concepts/strategies.rst

 Private WebSocket Handlers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These handlers are called when the private WebSocket connection changes state or when a post-reconnect reconciliation diff is available.
+These handlers are called when the private WebSocket connection changes state, when a post-reconnect reconciliation diff is available, or when a WS order/cancel request produces a structured ACK outcome.

 .. code-block:: python